The Organic Lifestyle

 Even if you are making a real effort to stick to a balanced, healthy diet, the nutrient content of many non-organic foods is known to be less in practice than it is in theory.
 Produce that has been grown in poor soil, picked before it is ripe, and then kept in cold storage for long periods loses much of its nutritional value, as do highly processed, pre-packaged convenience foods.

 It is my belief that you will increase your nutrient intake by switching to organic produce whenever possible.
 Fresh organic produce grown in good organic soil is likely to have higher vitamin and mineral content than its nonorganic counterpart, and so it will help build healthier bodies and stronger immune systems.
 By the same reasoning, there is every probability that eggs, dairy products, meat and poultry from animals reared on organic feed or pasture will be nutritionally richer.

 These products are also known to be free of residues from antibiotics that conventional farmers routinely feed to animals, to promote growth.
 There is considerable concern that our consumption of animal antibiotics may lead to resistant strains of bacteria in people and consequently reduce the effectiveness of our bodies’ own defense mechanisms.

 Grow as many organic fruits and vegetables as you possibly can.
 If you are limited on space, grow in containers.
 If you are lucky enough to own land, grow everything you consume, even raising your own meat if you are able.
-What you can’t grow, you can buy from a good organic market such as Whole Foods.
+What you can’t grow, you can buy from a good organic market.
 Take care of your family and yourself.
 To live a long healthy life free of ailments, eat as much organic food as possible.
 We at Dr. Earth® will help you grow everything you desire while keeping your family and home free of harmful fertilizers and pesticides.

 Live well, and remember that healthy soil produces healthy food for a healthy you!